danielsss/embed-viewer/README.md

 # embed-viewer

-This tool is used for viewing `.xmind` file on GitHub Page
+The `embed-viewer` is used for viewing `.xmind` file on GitHub Page.
+It will scan all `*.xmind` file from you project automatically.
+After that, you will receive all `html` pages which `Github Pages` are going to deploy.

 # Demo